DohaNaga/Off-target-P-ML/README.md

 - best_runs_ba : A folder containing the best model resulting from the grid search with respect to the best evaluation balanced accuracy.
 - best_runs_acc :  A folder containing the best model resulting from the grid search with respect to the best evaluation  accuracy.
 - best_runs_loss :  A folder containing the best model resulting from the grid search with respect to the best evaluation loss.
-- grid_inforuns : A folder containing all the information on the grid search runs for the balanced accuracy
+- grid_inforuns : A folder containing all the information on the grid search runs for the balanced accuracy for each target.

 ```
 tuning